cyclus/cyclus.github.com/source/cep/cep3.rst

     as well.
 However, it is the ultimate release manager's responsibility to make sure ``develop`` is kept up to date with the ``release`` branch.

-At the manager's discretion, a new candidate can be issued if sufficient progress is made on the release branch.
+If changes are made to the release branch, a new candidate must be issued after *2 - 5 days*.
 Every time a new release candidate comes out the ``vX.X.X-release`` must be tagged with the name ``X.X.X-rcX``.
-A developer's list annoucement must accompany any new candidate, and there must be a 2 - 5 day period of time in between release candidates.
+A developer's list annoucement must accompany any new candidate.

-The release branch must be quiet and untouched for 2 - 5 days prior to the full release.
+The release branch must be quiet and untouched for *2 - 5 days prior* to the full release.
 When the full and final release happens, the ``vX.X.X-release`` branch is merged into ``master`` and then deleted.
 All commits in the ``vX.X.X-release`` branch must have also been merged into the ``develop`` branch as they were accepted.